 Read the question prior to reading long paragraphs.
 Read the question first so you have an idea of what you are looking for in the written material.
 Read the paragraphs until you find the information you are looking for.
 If you end up reading the whole passage, read the question again.
 You may be able to recall the information upon rereading the question.
 If you need to reread, do not read the entire passage!
 Locate the important information by skimming through the passage for the info.
 If you find you are spending more than a minute looking for an answer it is time to guess and move on.
 Remember to flag the question and come back to review it at the end of the test if you have time.

 Be wary of the highlight tool.
 There is a highlighting tool that you can use to highlight the passages as you read them.
 However, you may find that using the highlight tool is just a time-consuming distraction.
 You may find it more effective to use your writing pad to take down notes as needed.
-Don’t feel compelled to highlight function, just use it if you find in to be helpful.
+Don’t feel compelled to use the highlight function, just use it if you find in to be helpful.

 Pace yourself and answer every question.
 You must finish the science section in 90 minutes, but you can leave a question and come back to it at any time using the navigator.
 If a certain early paragraph or diagram looks too complex for you, you can skip it and save it for the end.
 Managing your pacing is an important part of the exam, but it is equally important to make sure you at least guess at every question, since there are no penalties for wrong answers.

 Eliminate the “obviously wrong” choices first.
-Even if you cannot determine what the correct answer is, try to eliminate answer choices that cannot possible be correct because they are contradicted by the data that is presented.
+Even if you cannot determine what the correct answer is, try to eliminate answer choices that cannot possibly be correct because they are contradicted by the data that is presented.
 You’ll be more likely to guess the correct answer if you only have to choose between 2 options instead of 4.

 Get a good night sleep the night before.
 One of the best ways to prepare for any test is to get at least 8 hours of sleep the night before.
 This will help your brain to perform at the highest level on test day.
-It is also important to eat a healthy breakfast the morning so your brain has the necessary fuel to help you perform to the best of your ability.
+It is also important to eat a healthy breakfast in the morning so your brain has the necessary fuel to help you perform to the best of your ability.

 Arrive to the test center early.
 Give yourself plenty of time to find the test center and to deal with any traffic congestion.
 You should plan to arrive to the test center at least 30 minutes early so that you are ready to get started right on time.